hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

-If the internal hard-coded matrix elements or Comix are used, and AMEGIC++ is not, an initialization run is not needed, and Sherpa will calculate the cross sections and generate events during the first run.
+If the internal hard-coded matrix elements or Comix are used, and AMEGIC++ is not, an initialization run is not needed, and Sherpa will calculate the cross sections and generate events during the first run already.

-As the cross sections are integrated, the integration over phase space is optimized to arrive at an efficient event generation.
+As the cross sections get integrated, the integration over phase space is optimized to arrive at an efficient event generation.
 Subsequently events are generated if a number of events is passed to the optional argument :option:`--events` or set in the :file:`Sherpa.yaml` file with the